 FSC US is calling for nominations for the following board positions:

-One of the above elected positions (the economic chamber seat) is currently held by a board member, Sarah Billig of Mendocino Redwood Company, who is eligible to run for a second term.
-The social chamber seat is held by Paul Vanderford of Sustainable Northwest, who will have served two full terms and is not eligible to run again.
-And the environmental chamber seat is currently vacant, due to the resignation of Tracy Stone-Manning, formerly of National Wildlife Federation who was recently tapped to lead the Bureau of Land Management.
+The Social Chamber seat is currently held by a board member, Shoana Humphries, who is eligible to run for a second term.
+The Environmental Chamber seat is held by Brent Davies who will have served two full terms and is not eligible to run again.
+The Economic Chamber seat is currently held by a board member, Mike Houser, who is eligible to run for a second term.

 Only FSC members, duly designated FSC representatives of member organizations in the